Edwards-R/redlist_docs/process_overview.md

 The next stage is to examine the models against the needs for each Red List criterion.
 If a criterion does not have *any* model which the criterion might assess, that criterion is rejected from further consideration.
 This process is documented in the [criteria](./criteria.md) document.

 ## Model-assessment
 The final setup stage is to state which criteria may be applied to which model.
 The Red List guidance requires that every criterion utilised must be documented.
-As per the ruling on the [modification of 'all criteria'](./rulings.md#modification-of-all-criteria), if a criterion is not considered eligible for use on a per-model basis, it does not need to be reported.
+As per the ruling on the [modification of 'all criteria'](./rulings.md#modification-of-all-criteria), if a criterion is not considered eligible for use on a per-model basis, it does not need to be reported for those ineligible models.

 For example, Criterion D is not applicable in any supportable manner to any model in this assessment.
 Therefore, Criterion D is never reported upon as every answer would be 'Not evaluated'.

 Criterion B2 is used in the assessment, under `raw data` (see [model assessment](./model_assessment.md#raw-data)).
 However, B2 is not applicable to the [Bayesian occupancy model](./model.md#bayesian-occupancy-trend).
 As such, B2 *is* reported for the `raw data` model, but *not* reported for the `Bayesian occupancy` model.

 The primary reason for this modification is to drastically reduce the clutter of inapplicable results caused by the use of multiple models.
+The process also follows standard heirarchical design practices to avoid over-creation of null results.

 The model-assessment process can be found in the [model assessment](./model_assessment.md) document.